-If you are considering suicide, call the National Suicide Prevention Helpline immediately at 1-800-273-8255.
+If you are considering suicide, call the National Suicide Prevention Lifeline immediately at 1-800-273-8255.

 If you are considering suicide, know that there is hope for you in the gospel.
 That in the gospel, you are a beloved son or daughter of God and he will see you through your storms.
 Reach out to a Christian friend, counselor, or pastor.

-If you have a loved one who has committed suicide, do not believe any false doctrines that they were automatically sent to hell because of their act.
+If you have a loved one who has has died by suicide, do not believe any false doctrines that they were automatically sent to hell because of their act.
 My heart breaks for you, and so does God’s.